Creating a Culture of Inclusion

 I’m lucky to have joined a team and workplace where I feel 100% included and comfortable being who I am.
 At AlphaSights, the majority of our hires are graduates, fostering a modern culture with a forward-thinking approach to diversity in the workplace.

 As a member of the recruitment team I believe it is important to create an environment where people can be who they are, values their unique talents and perspectives, and in turn makes them want to stay.

 I sat down with some of my colleagues to ask their thoughts.

 What does inclusion in the workplace mean to you?

 Win, an associate in our Client Service team, believes that inclusion is; “Having role models to look up to.
 Diversity in all ranks, especially in senior positions be it women, sexual orientation, and race.”

 Mahrunisa Hamid, a coordinator within my team and a practicing Muslim, said: “Coming into AlphaSights I noticed that there were many people such as myself that had come from these different backgrounds and upbringings that were very different than my own.
 I always felt welcomed and encouraged to share those experiences to learn from others around me and so that others can learn from my experiences.
 Just recently we celebrated Eid at AlphaSights — to know that a company cares about my religious celebrations and have everyone come together to celebrate with me was overwhelming in the best sense of the word.
 My differences from others are what actually gave me a sense of belonging here.”

 As we look to the future what can employers do to foster an inclusive working environment?

-During June and July, AlphaSights employees around the world recognised Pride both in and outside of work with speaker events, a fundraising bingo night, and a collegial brunch overlooking New York City’s Pride March to celebrate and recognise the value of inclusivity.
+During June and July, AlphaSights employees around the world recognized Pride both in and outside of work with speaker events, a fundraising bingo night, and a collegial brunch overlooking New York City’s Pride March to celebrate and recognize the value of inclusivity.